 The Coach and Horses is in Frontier’s stable, these days, serving their lager as well as a whole host of locally brewed craft beers.
 The policy is ‘hops and dough’ so pair those pints with pizzas hot from the oven.
 Any of the pizza toppings can be ordered as a calzone.

 Venue says Local craft beer, delicious thin-crust pizza and the best in sports TV.
-Monday to Friday lunchtime: any pizza for just £5, noon-3pm.
+2 for 1 on all pizza, every Monday night!

 This proper neighbourhood pub is part of the Craft Beer Co chain, and as such, it is dedicated to serving a brilliant range of beers from small producers.
 Work your way through hand-crafted cask ales, guest kegs, and of course an array of exotic bottles.